jlink-blog/jlink-blog.github.io/_posts/2018-09-06-stateful-testing.md

 ## Formulate the Property

-A basic property test is very straightforward:
+The basic property test is rather straightforward:

 ```java
 @Property